 Bio

-With my paintings I invite my audience to see how I see and feel how I feel.
+With my paintings I invite the audience to see how I see and feel how I feel.
 Like most artists, I simply aim to capture what I think is beautiful in this world and share it.

-Jillian lives with her husband, Toby, daughter, Sylvie and their two cats, Bleu and Poppy in Santa Fe, New Mexico.
+Jillian lives with her husband, Toby, daughter, Sylvie, and their two cats, Bleu and Poppy in Santa Fe, New Mexico.

 CV